pkalivas/radiate/docs/source/misc/dtype.md

 ## Example

-Lets take a quick look at an example of where specifying the data type can lead to significant performance improvements.
-In this example, we will be solving the N-Queens problem using a radiate.
+Let's take a quick look at an example of where specifying the data type can lead to significant performance improvements.
+In this example, we will be solving the N-Queens problem using radiate.
 The N-Queens problem is a classic problem in which the goal is to place N queens on an N x N chessboard such that no two queens threaten each other.
 This means that no two queens can be in the same row, column, or diagonal.

 Now, we could leave the `dtype` argument blank and let the engine optimize using `Int64` values in the backend, but since we know that the values will always be between 0 and N-1 (where N is the number of queens), we can use `UInt8`.
 Since we are also decoding to a numpy array, our fitness function will receive a numpy array of `uint8`s.